kazuhikoonuma/taskbar-autohide/README.md

 > A toolbar is already hidden on this side of your screen.
 > You can have only one auto-hide toolbar per side.

 My laptop has an OLED display.
-To prevent burn-in, I want to keep the taskbar hidden.
-However, when I wake up from sleep, the taskbar's auto-hide feature becomes disabled.
+To prevent burn-in, I prefer to keep the taskbar hidden.
+However, after waking up from sleep, the taskbar’s auto-hide feature sometimes gets disabled.
 Re-enabling it manually through the settings is a hassle.
 So, I created a program that monitors the taskbar and re-enables auto-hide when necessary.

 ## Features